 - 31. It is important to note that there may be some mandate and representation issues in respect of some of the named hapuu and claims listed here.
-Through further engagement with Te Arawhiti and where required the Waikato-Tainui Negotiator, these issues will be addressed directly with the hapuu. - 32.
-The Waikato-Tainui Negotiator is responsible for ensuring that continued discussion and engagement is maintained with these hapuu and that any overlapping interests are dealt with within a tikanga based process. - 33.
-For the time being, the Waikato-Tainui Remaining Claims Deed of Mandate does not include the claims of these hapuu, however the Waikato-Tainui Negotiator will undertake further discussions with hapuu representatives to address their concerns.
+Through further engagement with Te Arawhiti and, where required, the Waikato-Tainui Negotiator, these issues will be addressed directly with the hapuu.
+Te Arawhiti is seeking assurance that the hapuu views listed here reflect opportunities for the wider hapuu community, including Wai claimants and all other hapuu members, to participate. - 32.
+It is the Waikato-Tainui Negotiator's desire to maintain a dialogue of engagement with these hapuu, throughout the settlement process, and to ensure that all overlapping interests are dealt with within a tikanga based process.